clusterlib/clusterlib/README.rst

 The goal of this library is to ease the creation, launch and management of embarassingly parallel jobs on supercomputer such as `SLURM
 <https://computing.llnl.gov/linux/slurm/>`_.
-Some basic primitives (pure
+Some basic primitives (e.g. pure
-python NO-SQL database) to work in distributed memory architecture are provided.
+python NO-SQL database) are provided to work in distributed memory architecture.

 Aims:  simple, pure python